You and Me (Shane Filan album): Recording

 Filan said of the album; "I got off to a really good start.
 Everything to Me felt like beginners' luck, but I didn't know how good it was.
 Then the label were phoning, going "This is great!"
 I’d shown to myself I could do this and that took the pressure off.
 I was flying in those first two weeks and then suddenly I was in Nashville with really famous songwriters, partly thinking 'WOW!' but also 'Right, let's do this.'"
 The album features writing credits and production from the likes of Steve Mac, Wayne Hector, Nick Atkinson, David Sneddon#The Nexus, Paul Barry, Cass Lowe, Patrick Mascall, Kylie Sackley, Brandon Hood and Martin Terefe, who between them have produced for the likes of Gabrielle Aplin, Lana Del Rey, Enrique Iglesias, LeAnn Rimes, Faith Hill and Jason Mraz.
 Filan revealed that he took inspiration from the likes of The Lumineers, Train and Mumford & Sons when writing and recording the album.

 Promotion

 He had television and radio promo tour in United Kingdom like on 7 August 2014: 0800 Real Radio, Cardiff; 1030 Town and Broadcasting, Cardiff; 1330 BBC Radio Wales Cardiff; 1545 96.4 Wave Swansea; 1610 Swansea Sound.
-The Everything to Me single together with his other song "One of These Days" off the album were also featured in the soundtrack album of a British computer-animated comedy film Postman Pat: The Movie and released in UK radio stations afterwards.
+The Everything to Me single together with his other song "One of These Days" off the album were also featured in the soundtrack album of a British animated comedy film Postman Pat: The Movie and released in UK radio stations afterwards.
 He later went on to his You and Me Tour in 2013 (for Everything to Me Southeast Asian EP), 2014 in Western Europe and East Asia.